haim-io/cypress-image-diff/README.md

 ### Folder structure

-Folder structure is hard coded (see below).
-There will be enhancements coming in to make it configurable:
+This folder structure will be created by default at the root of your project where your `package.json` lives:

 ```
     .